kaihendry/hendry.iki.fi/cv/resume.md

-Devops Delivery with more than 25 years of experience.
+Infrastructure Delivery specialist with more than 25 years of experience.
 Keen on the managed compute trend of the Cloud, to drive operational efficiency, simplicity and continuous software value delivery.

 ### Infrastructure Lead at Thoughtworks

 December 2020 - Present | UK

-* Lead and mentored high performing teams
+* Leading and mentoring high performing teams
 * Accelerating delivery implementing [Sensible Defaults](https://www.thoughtworks.com/en-gb/insights/topic/sensible-defaults)
 * Reducing operational overhead with managed services